Perturbative quantum simulation: An explicit decomposition method

 Here, we give several examples of $V^{\rm int}$ that satisfy the condition.
 First, the condition is satisfied when there is only one interaction term $V^{\rm int}_1$.

 \begin{corollary} The decomposition is optimal when $V^{\rm int}$ only has one term (a tensor product of Pauli matrices). \end{corollary}

 The Condition~\ref{condition:1} could also hold when the interaction $V^{\rm int}$ has multiple terms.
-For example, consider three subsystems and denote $(l,m)$ to be the $m$th qubit of the $l$the subsystem.
+For example, consider three subsystems and denote $(l,m)$ to be the $m$th qubit of the $l$th subsystem.
 The following example interactions satisfy Condition~\ref{condition:1}.

 Since Condition~\ref{condition:1} requires that the interaction terms of each subsystem are mutually orthogonal, it limits the number of interaction terms. \begin{proposition} When $V^{\rm int} = \sum_{j=1}^{N_{\rm int}}\bigotimes_{l}V^{\rm int}_{l,j}$ satisfies Condition~\ref{condition:1} with $N_{\rm int}$ being the number of terms and $n$ being the minimal number of qubits of each subsystem.
 Suppose the minimal weight of each $V^{\rm int}_{l,j}$ is $k$, and we have